tim-br/binary-trees-pl/README.md

 # Project README

 ## Overview
-This document details the usage of the `geo2` Prolog program.
+This document details the usage of the `geo2` Prolog program implemented in scryer prolog.
 The examples demonstrate how to perform various operations with trees, such as insertion and querying.

 ### How to Load the Program
 To start using the program, load the `geo2.pl` file into your Prolog environment: